-Although we have seen an increase in gender diversity in computer science, we continue to see a lack of Latina/o and Black students pursuing computer science careers.
-In these studies we focus on understanding the experiences that drive underserved students away from tech careers and how students persevere in spite of the roadblocks they encounter.
-This line of work focuses on issues related to stereotype threat, microaggressions, cultural wealth, and sense of belonging
+Although there has been increase in gender diversity in computer science, we continue to see a lack of Latina/o and Black students pursuing computer science careers.
+We focus on understanding the experiences that drive underserved students away from CS careers and how students persevere in spite of the roadblocks they encounter.

 In our 2nd strand of work, we hope to understand the cultural strengths and barriers navigated by first generation immigrant students.
 Specifically, how students draw on cultural strengths to succeed inspite of roadblocks.
 We also include understudied communities (e.g. South Asian and Armenian) to understand their specific experiences.